cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Bugfixes:**

-- The {% url '`--reporter`' cli-tool#cypress-run %} CLI option is now working again.
+- The {% url '`--reporter`' command-line#cypress-run %} CLI option is now working again.
 - the `teamcity` reporter is now also working again.

 **Misc:**